elisa-tech/wg-development-process/README.md

      - In coordination with the Safety Architecture, Automotive and Medical Devices WGs, choose a key Kernel subsystem and work through the “What we can do in ELISA?” proposals        identified in the Testing Process Assessment.
      - It was proposed that the Watchdog sub-component is both relevant for current work in the Architecture and Automotive WGs, and also not overly complex, so that the WG            could completely work through a number of the proposals.
 The Memory Management subsystem was also proposed; this is more complex, but more widely applicable.

+Owner
-Owner:  Elana Copperman (in coordination with Gabriele Paoloni/Safety Architecture WG and Jochen Kall/AUtomotive WG).
+      - Elana Copperman (in coordination with Gabriele Paoloni/Safety Architecture WG and Jochen Kall/AUtomotive WG).

-Goals and scope, Analysis of Watchdog subcomponent on 3 levels:
+Goals and scope, Analysis of Watchdog subcomponent on 3 levels
       - Pure software layer (independent of hardware implementation) We should focus our analysis on the pure software layer, focusing on software APIs on a generic hardware emulation
       - Hardware/Software interface (HSI)